qubole/spark-acid/README.md

 ### Run

-There are a couple of ways to use the library while running spark-shell
+There are a few ways to use the library while running spark-shell

-1. Pass it as part of command line
+1. Use the published package

        spark-shell --package com.qubole:spark-acid_2.11:0.1.0

-2. Copy the `spark-acid-0.1.0.jar` jar into `$SPARK_HOME/assembly/target/scala.2_11/jars` and run
+2. If you built the jar yourself, copy the `spark-acid-0.1.0.jar` jar into `$SPARK_HOME/assembly/target/scala.2_11/jars` and run

        spark-shell